 IMPORTANT: Install equipment shutoff valve in an accessible location.
 The equipment shutoff valve is for turning on or shutting off the gas to the appliance.

-Check your building codes for any special requirements for locating equipment shutoff valve to fireplaces.
 Apply pipe joint sealant lightly to male NPT threads.
 This will prevent excess sealant from going into pipe.
 Excess sealant in pipe could result in clogged heater valves.